 Artist in residence

-Rachael Causer is the artist in residence at the Tavistock Centre.
+Our most recent artist in residence at the Tavistock Centre was Rachael Causer.

 Her work explores what is often overlooked – the detritus that is scattered and swept along in a large city such as London.